-I also know that Ant is better with money.
+I also know that Ant is better with saving money while traveling.
 That is his strength.
 He sorts out exchange rates and conversions and knows when best to exchange our money.

 Of course, when you’re out on the road, there may be times when these responsibilities change as your travels develop or things crop up, but at least having an idea of who will do what is a good start.

 The key to making this work is being consistent.
 Don’t chop and change all the time or become lazy at what you’re both supposed to do.
 It may sound like being back at an old desk job, but being consistent with tasks — even when traveling — only makes things easier.